Where to Stay in Iceland

 While there are many options available when staying in Iceland—and more establishments opening their doors all the time—reservations tend to fill up very quickly.
 Hotels are usually full during the summer and the Christmas season, which was once an “off-peak” season.
 Would-be visitors need to make sure they plan their holidays at least several months in advance.

 Those intending to travel around the country should plan their stay particularly well.
 Outside of the greater Reykjavik area and Akureyri, the largest town in the north, settlements tend to be tiny, with a limited number of places to stay.
-If, for example, you are traveling the Westfjords region, it can take several hours to get from settlement to settlement.
-You don't want to spend a whole day driving to Isafjordur, for example, only to find all of the hotels there are fully booked.
+If, for example, you are traveling the Westfjords region, it can take hours to get from settlement to settlement.
+You don't want to spend a whole day driving to the town of Isafjordur, for example, only to find all of the accommodations are fully booked.

 Having a well-thought-out travel plan that is easy to execute is essential to making the most of your time in Iceland.

-The most straightforward way to ensure that you have accommodation wherever you are going is to book a self-drive tour in Iceland.
-This way, all of your preferences will be considered, and all your places to stay will be booked along your route—all you need to do is get to them on time.
+The most straightforward way to ensure that you have accommodation wherever you are going is to book a vacation package in Iceland.
+This way, all of your preferences will be considered, and all your places to stay will be booked.
+If you're planning a road trip, all you need to do is get to them on time.

 The beauty of a self-drive tour is that getting to your next hotel or hostel is your only obligation; you are free to do whatever else you wish during your days, accountable to no one.